COVID Tests & Results

 Diagnostic—used for treatment.
 Patients are symptomatic or asymptotic but have been exposed.

 Screening—used for administrative purposed.
 Patients are asymptomatic and have not been exposed.
-IE testing for travel purposes.
+As of September 30, 2022, Mercy Urgent Care no longer tests asymptomatic patients.
+IE testing for travel/work/school clearance.

 Under the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relieve, and Economic Security Act (CARES), Insurance plans must cover diagnostic testing without cost-sharing—cost sharing being the amount assigned to patient responsibility; it includes deductibles, copays and co-insurance—but do not have to cover screenings.
 They also are not required to cover antibody testing, which is used to determine whether a patient has a history of COVID-19 rather than the active virus.

-We appreciate your patience and understanding as we strive to meet the needs of our community during the second wave of the COVID-19 pandemic.
+We appreciate your patience and understanding as we strive to meet the needs of our community during the COVID-19 pandemic.

 Potential COVID-19 symptoms: